dwyl/image-classifier/README.md

   a compiler that provides faster linear algebra calculations with `TensorFlow` models.
   This backend compiler is needed for `Nx`.
-  We are installing `EXLA` because allows us to compile models _just-in-time_ and run them on CPU and/or GPU.
+  We are installing `EXLA` because it allows us to compile models _just-in-time_ and run them on CPU and/or GPU.

 - [**`Vix`**](https://hexdocs.pm/vix/readme.html) is an Elixir extension for [libvips](https://www.libvips.org/), an image processing library.